FaustianDeal/ChatGPTxUnity/README.md

 ## Installation

-To use this project, you will need to have Unity installed on your computer.
+To use this project, you will need to have Unity (at least 2022.2.12f1) installed on your computer.
 You can download Unity from the [official website](https://unity.com/).

 Once you have Unity installed, you can clone this repository or download the ZIP file and extract it to a folder of your choice.